Dwire/phase-4-mock-challenge-camping-fun/README.md

 # Rails Mock Challenge - Camping Fun

+- rspec - not working?
+- resrouces creates serializers!!.... if the gem is installed

 Congratulations!
 You have been hired by Access Camp and for your first job, you have been tasked with building out a website to log campers with their activities.